cecchisandrone/iot-wifi-ap/README.md

   "pairwise_cipher": "CCMP"
 }
 ````
+- GET /connectivity-status - Returns 200 if there is connectivity with CONNECTIVITY_ENDPOINT, 500 otherwise.
+Useful to check internet connectivity
 - PUT /connect - Joins a network with ssid and password, using the following JSON body:
 ````
 {